Russian App to make sure your hands are clean

 Three years ago a small group of young Russian software engineers started thinking about the problem of making sure these workers not only washed their hands, but washed them properly.
 For a meat-packing company, for example, it's actually a crucial issue, as if employees are not thorough then whole batches of products have to be destroyed or the company could be liable for damages should something go wrong.
 But other than putting an inspector next to the washbasins there is no way to properly supervise and enforce best practice hand hygiene.

-The engineers raised some capital from an angle investor, Naum Babayev, entrepreneur and joint owner of Damate Group, which is a large agricultural holding.
+The engineers raised some capital from an angel investor, Naum Babayev, entrepreneur and joint owner of Damate Group, which is a large agricultural holding.

 The problem is actually more complicated than it first appears.
 While voice and face recognition software has come on by leaps and bounds in recent years, getting a computer to recognise not just a motion, but a very specific set of motions, is not a well-developed technology.
 There is a big difference between getting a machine to recognise something has moved to identifying a very specific set of motions that at the same time can vary randomly.
 Compare that to a face, which is essentially static and the distribution of the features are permanent, or words, which are a specific combined and definable set of frequencies that can be finely measured by a decent microphone.